CalebLombard/digital-portfolio/README.md

 ### Evidence
 - Proof of my Blackboard Submission: ![Screenshot of my Career Development training](CareerDevelopment.PNG)

+This evidence clearly shows that I completed the required tasks or activities, proving that I engaged with the content as expected.
+The screenshots also act as visual proof that backs up what I describe in my STAR reflections.

 ### Reflection

 **Situation**: I had to interact and read through a slide show presentation that discussed Career Development.
 I had to complete all the activities in the slideshow and also finish the exam at the end of the slideshow to complete the submission.